rayhaneh/redux-weather-app/README.md

-This app used openweathermap api to fetch data for a city searched by a user.
+This app uses openweathermap and googlemaps api to fetch data for a city searched by a user.

 ## Getting Started
 Checkout this repo, install dependencies, then start the gulp process with the following: